The Depth and Complexity icons are meant to increase the depth and complexity of the questions we ask students. However, I used them poorly for years.

 Every Thursday, I send out an example of my early errors with Depth and Complexity.
 Sign up here for free.

 There are 11 prompts of Depth and Complexity.
-Each one acts as a lens.
-Students can use the lens to look at content from a different point of view.
-And each prompt has an icon that gives students a visual shortcut to that way of thinking.
+Each helps students to look at content from a different angle.
+Each prompt has an icon.
+These icons give students a visual shortcut.

-I use emoji for Depth and Complexity icons.
+I use emoji for my Depth and Complexity icons.
 They’re copyright-free and accessible in any app on any device.
-(Depth and Complexity is actually in the public domain!
-It was funded with a federal grant.
-But specific icon images can be under copyright.
-So beware!)

 Yeah, there are a lot.
-I think there should be fewer.
 But there’s no need to use them all especially at first.
-Get comfortable with three or four before bringing more in.
-Your students will thank you too!
+Get comfortable with three at first.
+Your students will thank you!

 I introduce these slowly via email.
 Sign up for my Depth and Complexity introductions here.